 (I will go into further detail on getting better quality recommendations in the next section)

 If you are an employee, there is no law saying only your direct supervisor can give you a recommendation or reference.
 Look to your co-workers, clients, subordinates, and partners for help.
 They all have different and relevant perspectives on your work.

 If you are a business owner or salesperson you will have an even greater depth of clients and partners to choose from.

 How to get better LinkedIn recommendations

-This formula works the same whether you are requesting a recommendation or writing one.
+This formula works the same whether you request a recommendation or write one.

 If I am asked for a recommendation, but given no specifics on what the person wants, I always write back and ask.
 It not only makes my job easier but it means I will give my connection a better quality reference.

 LinkedIn only shows the first two lines of a recommendation (unless a reader clicks on it).
 This means you need the best information in the opening sentences or it is invisible to a potential hiring manager or client.

 Unfortunately, the majority of recommendations I see (and many I initially received) begin with introductory sentences that are irrelevant to what a reader wants to know.
 While context is important, it can come later in the recommendation.
 You need to hook the reader immediately or they are scanning on to the next section.